Chinese rural left behind women

-The Chinese rural left behind women have emerged along with the rural population who has migrated in the country called internal migration after Chinese Economic Reform in the early 1980s.
+The Chinese rural left behind women have emerged along with the rural population who has migrated in the country called internal migration after the reform and opening up in the early 1980s.

 Usually, the rural Chinese people that were "left behind" are women identified generally as the wives whose husbands migrated from rural areas for employment or to conduct business and having an absence of at least half a year.

 These left behind women were also called left behind wives with a mean age of 38.29 years old.
 82 percent of this population was aged from 31 to 45 years old It was estimated that the number of women left behind in Chinese rural areas is 47 to 50 million.

 Individual issues

 Increasing workload

 Usually, after rural men migrate in the cities, women left behind in the countryside have become the major labor force in Chinese agriculture.

 As a consequence, the new labour division which is simply identified as the "rural men migrate to cities while their wives are left behind to take care of the agriculture and the household" has emerged in China et al.).